teiResa/teiResa/README.md

 And I have been making great strides with digital art.
 I'm starting to not hate everything I make. fgdddddddddd

+2024-03-25, i spent about an hour trying to fetch the depo, which i only have like half an hour until my call now.
+Daruma time!
+I am so sore and tired.
+A thunderstorm started while we were running at the asia games park.

 teeeeeeeeeeeeeesting 2024-03-20, 03-22 i cleaned all day

 I've been busy designing these past few days.
 2023-01-03